awslabs/containers-cost-allocation-dashboard/README.md

 ![Screenshot of the solution's architecture](./screenshots/kubecost_cid_architecture.png)

+### Solution's Components

-The solution deploys the following resources:
+The solution is composed of the following resources:

-1. Data collection Pod (deployed using a CronJob controller) and Service Account in your EKS cluster.<br />
+* An S3 bucket that stores the Kubecost data (should be pre-created, see "Requirements" section)
+* A CronJob controller (that is used to create a data collection pod) and Service Account.<br />
+Both should be deployed on each EKS cluster, using a Terraform module (that invokes Helm) that is provided as part of this solution.<br />
+You can also deploy these resources directly using the Helm chart that is provided as part of this solution.<br />
-The data collection Pod is referred to as Kubecost S3 Exporter throughout the documentation.
+The data collection pod is referred to as Kubecost S3 Exporter throughout some parts of the documentation.
-2. The following AWS resources:<br />
+* The following AWS resources (all are deployed using a Terraform module that is provided as part of this solution):
-IAM Role for Service Account and a parent IAM role (role chaining) for each cluster<br />
+  * IAM Role for Service Account (in the EKS cluster's account) and a parent IAM role (in the S3 bucket's account) for each cluster.<br />
+    This is to support cross-account authentication between the data collection pod and the S3 bucket, using IAM role chaining.
-AWS Glue Database<br />
+  * AWS Glue Database
-AWS Glue Table<br />
+  * AWS Glue Table
-AWS Glue Crawler (along with its IAM Role and IAM Policy)
+  * AWS Glue Crawler (along with its IAM Role and IAM Policy)

-High-level logic:
+### High-Level Logic:

-1. The CronJob runs daily and creates a Pod that collects cost allocation data from Kubecost.
+1. The CronJob K8s controller runs daily and creates a pod that collects cost allocation data from Kubecost.
 It runs the following API calls:<br />
 The [Allocation API on-demand query (experimental)](https://docs.kubecost.com/apis/apis/allocation#querying-on-demand-experimental) to retrieve the cost allocation data.<br />
 The [Assets API](https://docs.kubecost.com/apis/apis/assets-api) to retrieve the assets' data.<br />
 It always collects the data between 72 hours ago 00:00:00 and 48 hours ago 00:00:00.<br />
 2. Once data is collected, it's then converted to a Parquet, compressed and uploaded to an S3 bucket of your choice.
 This is when the CronJob finishes<br />
-3. The data is made available in Athena using AWS Glue.
-In addition, an AWS Glue Crawler runs daily, 1 hour after the CronJob started, to create or update partitions
+3. The data is made available in Athena using AWS Glue Database, AWS Glue Table and AWS Glue Crawler.<br />
+The AWS Glue Crawler runs daily (using a schedule that you define), to create or update partitions.
 4. QuickSight uses the Athena table as a data source to visualize the data

+### Cross-Account Authentication Logic:

+This solution uses IRSA with IAM role chaining, to support cross-account authentication.<br />
+For each EKS cluster, the Terraform module that's provided with this solution, will create:

+* A child IRSA IAM role in the EKS cluster's account and region
+* A parent IAM role in the S3 bucket's account

+The child IRSA IAM role will have a Trust Policy that trusts the IAM OIDC Provider ARN.<br />
+It's also specifically narrowed down using `Condition` element, to trust it only from the relevant K8s Service Account and Namespace.<br />
+The inline policy of the IRSA IAM role allows only the `sts:AssumeRole` action, only for the parent IAM role that was created for this cluster.<br />

+The parent IAM role will have a Trust Policy that only trusts the chile IAM role ARN.<br />
+The inline policy of the parent IAM role allows only the `s3:PutObject` action, only on the S3 bucket and specific prefix where the Kubecost files for this cluster are expected to be stored.

+In addition, an S3 bucket policy sample is provided as part of this documentation (see below "S3 Bucket Specific Notes" section).<br />
+The Terraform module that's provided with this solution does not create it, because it doesn't create the S3 bucket.<br />
+It's up to you to use it on your S3 bucket.

 ## Requirements